vguigues/Laspated_Replication/Replication/README.md

 You can compile the C++ code from the Replication directory by running the command:

-    make -C cpp_tests
+    make -C cpp_tests USE_GUROBI=1 GUROBI_VER=110

 The cpp_tests directory contains a Makefile that can be edited by the user that compiles the C++ script.
-The Makefile inside directory cpp_tests access the environment variable $GUROBI_HOME.
+The USE_GUROBI variable enables Gurobi support and GUROBI_VER variable specifies the Gurobi version installed.
+If the Gurobi support is enabled, the Makefile inside directory cpp_tests access the environment variable $GUROBI_HOME.
 If it is set, then the code for the model with Covariates inside laspated.h is accessible.
 Otherwise, the script will not run the experiments that uses covariates.

 After the C++ code is successfully compiled, you can run the replication script by simply running: